-Special academic assistance is provided and credit is granted for educational experience obtained in the Armed Services, College Examinations (CLEP), College Proficiency Examinations (CPEP), USAFI courses, and on-campus "challenge" examinations.
+Special academic assistance is provided and credit is granted for educational experience obtained in the Armed Services.
+Among the types of credit accepted are: College Examinations (CLEP), College Proficiency Examinations (CPEP), Defense Activity for Non-Traditional Education Support (DANTES), United States Armed Forces Institute (USAFI) courses, and oncampus "challenge" examinations.
 Under a Contract for Degree agreement, developed with the College Servicemembers' Counselor, a serviceperson may plan to earn an associate degree from the District as a result of a variety of learning options with a minimum of only 12 units earned, in any time sequence, in the District.
-Information regarding these opportunities may be obtained from any District counselor or from the Dean of Student Services.
+Information regarding these opportunities may be obtained from any District counselor or from Veterans Services.